A true hydrogen investment hub in Europe

 MAPEVA

-Neumann & Esser plans to produce cutting-edge, modular electrolyzers.
+NEUMAN & ESSER plans to produce cutting-edge, modular electrolyzers.
 Their MAPEVA project is developing a production line that will reduce costs and create 400 new jobs.

 H2HS